Aromatic Blending of Essential Oils

 Another contribution to the field of odor classification was made by the famous perfumer and perfume historian, Septimus Piesse.
 This unique figure in the history of the science created what he called an odophone. the odors were like sounds, he pointed out, and a scale could be created going from the first or lowest note, the heavy smell to the last or highest note, the sharp smell.
 In between there was an ascending ladder.
 Each odor note corresponded to a key on his odophone, and in the creation of a happy mixture of many different odors, which we call a bouquet and which every finished perfume must be, the creator seeks not only to hit the right notes, but to strike those notes which go with one another.
 His perfume must not be out of tune.
 [Edward Sagarin, The Science and Art of Perfumery (New York, NY: McGraw-Hill, 1945), 145.]

-Chart of Commonly Available Essential Oils Based Upon Their Note Classification:
+List of Essential Oils Based Upon Their Aromatic Note Classification:

 Blending does not have hard and fast rules that must be followed to create that wonderful blend that youll love for a lifetime.
 The lack of limits and restrictions is what makes perfumery an art form.
 Having said that, a few tips will help get you off to a fine start: